-The following information is bound to help you better protect you purse from being stolen, snatched, or your wallet lifted out of it.
-First, you need to know that most pickpockets and purse thieves don’t feel guilty or sorry about stealing, it’s their philosophy that their victims were careless.
+Here are a few ideas to help you better protect your purse from being stolen, snatched, or your wallet lifted out of it.
+First, you need to know that most pickpockets and purse thieves don’t feel guilty or sorry about stealing.
+It’s their philosophy that their victims were careless and it is their obligation to take advantage of the opportunity to steal.
 It’s just business to them, it’s not personal.
 So where to begin – let’s start with the identification process of the victim.

 What Purse Thieves Look For